 In order to efficiently address key issues facing humanity, Nova Southeastern University (NSU) has established several research institutes and centers using a multidisciplinary, interprofessional approach.

-NSU AutoNation Institute for Breast and Solid Tumor Cancer Research is focused on developing and advancing improved methods of prevention and treatment to ultimately eradicate cancer.
+NSU AutoNation Institute for Breast Cancer Research and Care is focused on developing and advancing improved methods of prevention and treatment to ultimately eradicate cancer.

 We Focus On

-NSU AutoNation Institute for Breast and Solid Tumor Cancer Research
+NSU AutoNation Institute for Breast Cancer Research and Care

 The NSU Cell Therapy Institute is dedicated to innovative translational biomedical research, which is focused on the discovery and development of cell-based therapies to prevent, treat, and cure life-threatening and debilitating diseases.